chaosparrot/parrot.py/docs/NOTES_AND_ACKNOWLEDGEMENTS.md

 [Richard Hladík](https://github.com/RichardHladik) - For pointing out issues with the recording efficiency on Linux

+[Andreas Arvidsson](https://github.com/AndreasArvidsson) - For offering vital experience with the onboarding and helping to diagnose some issues with the source files.

 You - For reading all the way down this page and showing interest in this program <3

 # Showcases